Kodular/Documentation/docs/components/connectivity/download.md

 |:----:|:-------:|
 |boolean|False|

 Specify that to run, the download needs the device to be in idle mode.
 Idle mode is a loose definition provided by the system, which means that the device is not in use, and has not been in use for some time.
-Works only for devices with api >= 24.
+Works only for devices with api &gt;= 24.

 ### Save File As